hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 This ensures provenance, not branding, determines semantic authority.

+1. Collision & Tie-Breaker Arbitration

+When multiple domains claim the same Primary Root (e.g., “Best Espresso Machines”), HESS explicitly moves the system from discovery to arbitration.

 2. The Sitemap Revolution (Crawl Geometry)

 The distinction between HESS /sitemap and traditional sitemap.xml is the protocol’s most important efficiency gain.